openzipkin/openzipkin.github.io/pages/instrumenting.md

 Downstream services must honour the sampling decision of the upstream system.
-If there's no "Sampled" information in the incoming request, the library should make a decision on whether to sample this request, and include the decision in further downstream. requests.
+If there's no "Sampled" information in the incoming request, the library should make a decision on whether to sample this request, and include the decision in further downstream requests.
 This provides several desirable properties:

  * Traces always start at the most-upstream service with Zipkin integration.
  * Since the sampling decision is made at the edge of the system, we'll always